 L.A.
-Care provides direct line of business members (MCLA, D-SNP, LACC, LACCD, and PASC) 24-hours per day, 7 days per week (24/7) as required by Department of Managed Health Care.
-Members can access a live Registered Nurse Health Coaches for symptom and condition management support, general health information, resource navigation guidance and more.
-The Nurse Advice Line (NAL) Registered Nurse Health Coaches assess the members' situation and direct them to the appropriate level of care.
-The Registered Nurse Health Coaches strive to maintain a consistent, evidence-based approach when supporting members through the continuum of health and healthcare.
-They can also guide members to resources like telehealth and/or refer them to internal departments such as Care Management, Behavioral Health, and Social Services.
+Care provides a 24/7 Nurse Advice Line (NAL) to it's direct line of business members (MCLA, D-SNP, LACC, LACCD, and PASC).
+Members can access a live Registered Nurse Health Coach (RN/HC) for symptom and condition management support, general health information, resource navigation guidance, and more.
+The RN/HC assesses member needs, directs them to the appropriate level of care, and strives to maintain a consistent, evidence-based approach.
+They can also guide members to resources such as telehealth and/or refer them to internal departments such as Care Management, Behavioral Health, and Social Services.
 The NAL provides assessment, evaluation, and/or advice to members and serves as L.A.
-Care's mechanism for the provision of triage and screening services.
+Care's mechanism for triage and screening services.